CycloneDX/guides/MBOM/en/0x20-Object-Model.md

 #### `conditions`

 A list of conditions used to determine if a trigger should be activated and cause its associated task or workflow to be executed.
+Each condition captures the logical expression, and optionally any interpolated values, that the execution environment used to evaluate the condition.

 #### `inputs`